lip6/pnml2nupn/README.md

  pnml2nupn simply runs on the command line.
 It is expecting either a set of paths to PNML files, or to folders containing them, or a mix of files and folders.
 It scans folders recursively, looking for PNML files.

-**Requirement:**
+### Requirement:
-  Since version 3.0.0, pnml2nupn runs on Java 11+.
-Prior versions 2.x.x run on Java 7 to Java 8.
-Starting from 3.0.0, pnml2nupn will not run on Java below 11.
+  - Starting from version 4.0.0, pnml2nupn runs on Java17+.
+  - In versions 3.x.x, it runs on Java 11+ (starting from 3.0.0, pnml2nupn will not run on Java below 11).
+  - Prior versions 2.x.x run on Java 7 to Java 8.

 ### Command-line invocation